Tawa Flat deviation: Park and ride

 Since the original opening, parking spaces have been provided at Takapu Road, Redwood, and Tawa stations to allow people to park and ride the trains into Wellington.

 Electrification

 In 1925, the Merz & McLellan Report pointed out that electrification would remove the need to relieve the steep (1 in 57) gradients to the Pukerua Bay summit by a deviation to the east, and was desirable in the planned long No. 2 tunnel to eliminate the smoke problem.
 Electrification of the line from Wellington to Paekākāriki was approved in 1933 with completion planned to coincide with the completion of the Tawa Flat deviation.

 From 24 July 1940, the line from Wellington to Paekākāriki was electrified at 1500 V DC overhead, being delayed by the late delivery of some items from England.
-Electrification eliminated the smoke nuisance in the tunnels, but the lining of the two Tawa tunnels remain coated with a thick layer of soot.
+Electrification eliminated the smoke nuisance in the tunnels, but the lining of the two Tawa tunnels remains coated with a thick layer of soot.

 Further extension of the electrification north from Paekākāriki was completed to Paraparaumu on 7 May 1983 and Waikanae on 20 February 2011.